 She turned to him in faint surprise, having forgotten that he was here at all.

-Lan Xichen told himself not to stare at the pathetic slump of Wei Wuxian’s body over the bedsheets.
-He looked at her instead, bowing quickly at the shoulders in greeting.
+Lan Xichen told himself not to stare at the pathetic slump of Wei Wuxian’s body over the bed sheets.
+He told himself not to think of what he had realized as they walked.
+He looked at her instead.
 “I met him by chance outside,” he said.
 “He looked to be in pain.
-He’s been vomiting as well, and I saw blood—”
+He’s been vomiting, and he’s… bleeding…”

 “Where?”
-Wen Qing asked him.
+Wen Qing asked him urgently.
 “Where was he bleeding?”

 “I’m—I’m not certain.”

-But he knew, did he not?
+But he knew.
 He knew where that blood had come from.